freesewing/freesewing/markdown/org/docs/designs/jasmine/needs/en.md

 ---
-title: "jasmine 1790's Shift: What you need"
+title: "jasmine Dog Jacket: What you need"
 ---

 To determine how much fabric you need for jasmine you take: